roman-oganesyan/sparse-cholesky-parallel/README.md

-Parallel implementation of the Cholesky decomposition for sparse matrices.
-The development has begun recently and only has its foundation made yet.
-With upcoming updates it will gain new features such as the Cholesky algorithm itself, its parallel version that will be made using OpenMP.
-The final updates will consist of a special class for symmetric CSR matrices that will save half the memory used for each symmetric matrix and Cholesky algorithm adaptation for matrices of this class.
+[Parallel] implementation of the Cholesky decomposition for sparse matrices This repository now only has the version made without parallelisation, while the parallel implementation is still being tested